Skip to main content

 Shadows

-Set lighting.shadows.enabled to true to enable character shadows.
+Set lighting.sun to enable sun-driven shadows automatically.
 The engine automatically marks character sprites as shadow casters and derives default shadow sizing from the sprite bounds and hitbox.
+Use lighting.shadows.enabled: false to explicitly disable shadows from the sun.

 map.patchLighting({